Concordium/concordium.github.io/source/mainnet/smart-contracts/general/introduction.rst

 To ease deployment and initialization, you can use the `Smart contract deploy and initialize tool <https://sctools.mainnet.concordium.software/>`__.
 It works with the |bw| to deploy and initialize smart contracts to Mainnet and Testnet.

-The `Typescript smart contract client generator <https://www.npmjs.com/package/@concordium/ccd-js-gen>`_ helps you generate JS clients for the Concordium blockchain.
+The `Typescript smart contract client generator <https://www.npmjs.com/package/@concordium/ccd-js-gen>`_ helps you generate JavaScript or TypeScript clients for the Concordium blockchain.

 .. toctree::
    :hidden: